peoplewave-ico/wavebase/index.md

 # Ability to manage Smart Contract, deploy it, call it and show in a demo to us

-Create an application form that shows how an exporter or importer interacts with the smart contract (sample below) through this form

 Smart Contract logic - Trading bond
 Buyer initiates contract with balance with his address.
 Buyer and Government can send payment to contract to pay seller if satisfied.
 Seller and Government can refund to buyer if fail to deliver.
 Additional logic such as time and event listenings will be helpful